TL;DR

 - 1-2 sentences of context (campaigns live, holidays, outages, competitor news)

-- The 2 metrics leadership cares most about this quarter, so AI weights the narrative
+- The two metrics leadership cares most about this quarter, so the model weights the narrative

-- Last week’s report (so phrasing rotates, not repeats)
+- Last week’s report (so phrasing rotates, not the content)

 - Any known data caveats (BI delay, attribution change, instrumentation bug)